home-assistant/home-assistant.io/source/_integrations/juicenet.markdown

 ### Added sensors

-These sensors will be added for each juicenet device in your account:
+These sensors will be added for each JuiceNet device in your account:

 - Status
 - Temperature (inside the device)